dynamiatools/website/docs/en/getting-started.md

 ## first project

-dynamia tools offers you multiple functionalities to implement in your project, in the following example we will show how to make a simple form with dynamia tools in a simple way
+dynamia tools offers you multiple functionalities to implement in your project, in the following example we will show how to make a simple form with dynamia tools

+suppose we want to create a maintenance module where the technicians of an internet company can be categorized

-1. create the entity, we can create the entity using the SimpleEntity and BaseEntity classes, BaseEntity
+1. create the entity, we can create the entity using the SimpleEntity and BaseEntity classes

 ```java
 import jakarta.persistence.Entity;